dzhigaevd/nanomax_tools/README.md

-# Nanomax Python Tools for Users
+# NanoMax Python Tools for Users
 A toolbox for analysis of the data from NanoMax beamline, MAX IV (Sweden)

 Download latest Version from Github: